biopython/biopython.github.io/wiki/User_Davidw/homepage.md

 will be able to help you get BioPython, install it and start using the tools that it contains.

-### Download Current Release

-The latest release is Biopython 1.50 beta, released on 3 April 2009.
-Get it from our [Download](Download "wikilink") page.

-See the [News page](News "wikilink") as well.

 |                                                                                                                                |
 |--------------------------------------------------------------------------------------------------------------------------------|
 | <rss><http://news.open-bio.org/news/category/obf-projects/biopython/feed/%7Ccharset=utf-8%7Cshort%7Cdata%7Cmax=4%7Cdate></rss> |